-TryHackMe - Easy Peasy
+THM - Easy Peasy

 Introduction

+This writeup documents the penetration testing of the Easy Peasy machine from the TryHackMe platform.
 In this case I’ll play a CTF that is composed of mostly of enumeration, brute-forcing and decoding tasks and finally privesc with a vulnerable cronjob.

-- TTL 64: Linux machine
+- TTL 64: Linux.

 ❯ ping -c 1 10.10.92.16